 Research requires lead time and a good idea, but it can create headline-grabbing results.
 Remember that research doesn’t have to be expensive: share a Google Form and track the responses for free.

-If you’re thinking about running a social media competition to raise brand awareness this Valentine’s Day, take a leaf out of The Body Shop’s book.
+If you’re thinking about running a Valentine’s Day social media campaign to raise brand awareness, take a leaf out of The Body Shop’s book.

 In 2018, The Body Shop asked fans to share a selfie on Instagram.
 They just needed to tag a friend and use the hashtag #SharingAKiss.
 Every Instagram account that used the hashtag was entered into a prize draw to win the company’s new range of lip balms, both for themselves and their ‘Galentine’.